 - Vacuum with a HEPA filter to reduce dust in your home

-Antihistamine pills and eye drops may provide short-term relief, but prolonged use of certain eye drops is not recommended as they may actually make your symptoms worse.
+Antihistamine pills and eye drops may provide short-term relief, but prolonged use of certain eye drops is not recommended as they may actually make your eye allergy symptoms worse.
 Be sure to consult with your allergist if your symptoms are longer lasting or if you find yourself taking over-the-counter eye drops for more than an extended period of time.

 Corticosteroid Eye Drops